Receive a free download on Management Education and the SDGs

 Training for the Realities of Sustainability Work

 The training sessions revealed just how critical soft skills, resilience, and systemic thinking are for sustainability professionals.
-Stefanie highlights the challenges faced by young ESG managers, “Nowadays, it is especially difficult for the younger generation that has just started in ESG roles… they might lose their job, or they might not have the ambitious mandate they wished for.
-They need soft skills training to stay on track and continue doing what they believe in.”
+Stefanie highlights the challenges faced by young ESG managers, "Nowadays, it is especially difficult for the younger generation that has just started in ESG roles.
+They might not have the ambitious mandate they wished for.
+Soft skills are needed to stay on track as they are essential for communicating and positioning ESG topics across departments in the company.”

 Participants initially joined the training to improve soft skills, but quickly realized the transformative value in their day-to-day work.
 “They soon realized how essential these lessons were, as they started to see their work and challenges from new perspectives they had never considered before.”
 Beate explains.
 Klemens adds that this work helps professionals navigate the tension between purpose-driven sustainability goals and profit-driven organizational realities, fostering resilience and adaptability.